xToshiro/geocode-with-google/README.md

 # geocode-with-google
-## v1.5
+## v2.0
-### Automated Geocoding with Selenium and Pandas
+### Automated Geocoding with Selenium, Pandas, and Tkinter Interface

-This project automates the process of geocoding addresses using Google Maps through the Selenium WebDriver.
-It reads addresses from an Excel spreadsheet, queries Google Maps to retrieve the latitude and longitude for each address, and updates the spreadsheet with these coordinates.
-Additionally, the project utilizes a caching mechanism to speed up the process by avoiding repeated queries for the same address, and logs the process for monitoring and debugging purposes.
-Version 1.5 introduces optimizations and improvements for better performance and reliability.
+This project enhances the process of automated geocoding by incorporating a graphical user interface (GUI), allowing for an interactive and user-friendly experience.
+Building upon the capabilities introduced in version 1.5, version 2.0 integrates a Tkinter-based interface to select input files and columns for geocoding directly through the GUI.
+It continues to use Google Maps via Selenium WebDriver for fetching latitude and longitude data for addresses found in an Excel spreadsheet.
+This version also maintains the caching mechanism to avoid redundant queries and includes detailed logging for monitoring and troubleshooting.

-#### What's New in v1.5
+#### What's New in v2.0

-- **Optimized Selenium WebDriver Loading**: Reuses an existing WebDriver session if available, speeding up the initialization process.
-- **Error Handling and Retries**: Implements retry logic in the geocoding function to handle temporary failures, making the script more robust against errors.
-- **Improved Element Waiting with Selenium**: Replaces fixed time waits with explicit waits, improving the reliability of web page interactions.
+- **Tkinter GUI**: Introduces a graphical user interface for enhanced user interaction, making it easier to select input files and specify columns for address data.
+- **Dynamic Column Selection**: Users can now select the address columns directly from the interface using checkboxes, improving flexibility and ease of use.
+- **Live Status Updates**: The GUI provides live status updates during the data preparation and geocoding process, enhancing transparency and user feedback.
+- **Improved Design and Usability**: Adjustments to the interface design for better spacing, readability, and overall user experience.
+- **Stop Geocoding Feature**: Adds the ability to interrupt the geocoding process, allowing users more control during execution.
+- **Executable Version**: An executable version of the code has been created using PyInstaller and is available in the `dist` directory under the name `geocode-with-google-and-seleniumV2.exe`.

 ## Features

-- **Selenium WebDriver**: Automates browser interaction to query Google Maps.
+- **Selenium WebDriver**: Automates browser interactions to query Google Maps for geocoding.
-- **Pandas**: Manages and updates Excel spreadsheets.
+- **Pandas**: Manages and updates Excel spreadsheets with geocoded data.
-- **Caching**: Reduces the number of queries to Google Maps by caching addresses.
+- **Tkinter GUI**: Offers a user-friendly interface for file selection and column configuration.
+- **Caching**: Utilizes a caching system to minimize redundant geocoding queries.
-- **Logging**: Provides a log file of the geocoding process for troubleshooting.
+- **Logging**: Detailed logging of the geocoding process to facilitate debugging.
-- **Error Handling and Retries**: Enhances stability by retrying failed geocode fetches.
-- **Optimized WebDriver Management**: Increases efficiency by reusing the WebDriver session.
+- **Configurable Address Columns**: Users can select address columns via the GUI for flexible data handling.

 ## Requirements

-To run this project, you will need Python 3.6 or newer.
+To run this project, you need Python 3.6 or newer.
 All dependencies are listed in `requirements.txt`, including:

 - Selenium
 - Pandas
 - Webdriver-Manager
-- tqdm
+- Tkinter (usually included with Python)

 ## Setup